Remote Blob Store (RBS) (SQL Server)

 Benefits of RBS

 RBS provides the following benefits:

 Optimized database storage and performance

 Storing BLOBs in the database can consume large amounts of file space and expensive server resources.
-RBS transfers the BLOBs to a dedicated storage solution you choose and stores references to the BLOBs in the database.
+RBS efficiently transfers the BLOBs to a dedicated storage solution of your choosing, and stores references to them in the database.
 This frees server storage for structured data, and frees server resources for database operations.

-BLOBS are managed with ACID (atomic, consistent, isolatable, durable) transactions.
+BLOBS are managed with ACID (atomic consistency isolation durable) transactions.